What we offer for Players

 Please visit the Greater Good Fund page for more information on benefits.Q: How will the Football Greats Alliance serve players' interests?

-A: The FGA will provide one-stop shopping for licensees and sponsors wanting to collaborate with former pro football legends.
+A: The FGA will provide one-stop shopping for licensees and sponsors wanting to collaborate with former retired NFL football players.
 FGA will provide payments to members whose rights are licensed and services are performed, and a portion of revenue from FGA partnerships will go toward the Greater Good Fund, which has been established to help support health and welfare programs for retired NFL players.Q: What rights are included with the group publicity model for the FGA?

 The FGA will be responsible for ideating campaigns that leverage key NFL anniversaries and marketing initiatives, product approvals, contracting, collecting royalty reports and managing licensees, sponsors and key constituents to drive the power of the group rights model.
 In aggregate, this collective model will generate more revenue and service opportunities for retired NFL players than ever before.

-We believe there is strength in numbers and representation through FGA provides the most effective way of leveraging those rights.Q: How will the FGA pay me for programs I am involved in?
+We believe there is strength in numbers and representation through FGA provides the most effective way of leveraging those rights.Q: How/When will the FGA pay me for programs I am involved in??

 A: The NFL will payout $50M to the Greater Good Fund over the next eight years to benefit health and wellness programs, medical research, screenings and evaluations, short & long-term housing and career transition programs.
 In addition to the NFL Settlement, 25% of all net group licensing proceeds will go to the Greater Good Fund, along with a percentage of all individual programs.